codelicia/adventofcode/README.md

    - Makefile
 ```

-On the Makefile we expect at least a test task that will be called by CI.
+On the Makefile we expect at least `build` and `test` tasks that will be called by CI.